 Yes, it’s important to like (and like A LOT) the theme you’re going to use.
 At the same time, let’s be real – nothing ever is truly perfect.

 Also, you can’t figure it all out without getting in the process and actually doing things.
-Therefore, instead of thinking how it’ll go and whether you’re ready – get started!
+Therefore, instead of thinking about how it’ll go and whether you’re ready – get started!

 If you’re lacking the inspiration, make sure to check out this WordPress theme review for bloggers.